mattporritt/moodle-fileconverter_librelambda-aws_stack/README.md

 ```bash
 aws s3 cp s3://<output-bucket-name>/<file-name> /path/to/your/output/directory
 ```
+Replace `<output-bucket-name>` with the name of the output bucket and `<file-name>` with the name of the file you want to download.
+Because of the way the Moodle expects converted files to be named, the output name will be the same as the input file name.
+So if you uploaded a file called `example.docx` the output file will be called `example.docx`.
+You'll need to manually rename the file to `example.pdf` to test the conversion outside of Moodle LMS.

 ## Configuring Moodle LMS ##
 The Moodle plugin requires the following settings to be configured: